 - Device models

 - In-app purchases

-The Firebase SDK library uses an app-instance identifier to identify a unique installation of the App.
+The Google Analytics for Firebase SDK library uses an app-instance identifier to identify a unique installation of the App.

 When using the SDK, an app-instance identifier gets generated at the app level.

 By default, the Firebase SDK collects identifiers for mobile devices (for example, Android Advertising ID and Advertising Identifier for iOS) and utilizes technologies similar to cookies.

 On iOS, the SDK collects the Advertising Identifier if it is available.
 For IDFA to be available, a developer has to link in the

 If the Advertising Identifier is unavailable, the SDK collects the Vendor Identifier.
 If the Advertising Identifier becomes available after the Vendor Identifier was reported, the SDK stops collecting the Vendor Identifier.

 By default, on Android the SDK collects the Advertising ID.